 For any sale and leaseback assets that are sold at above the market value of the asset these are accounted for as additional financing provided by the counterparty and be recognised as an increased lease liability for the amount.
-The premium received will be recognised as Sale and leaseback finance premium within the Cashflow statement.
+The premium received will be recognised within disposal proceeds within the Cashflow statement.
 For any assets sold at below market value will be accounted for as a prepayment of the lease liability.